RPTU-EIS/RISCV-Core/README.md

 ## Tools

-GTKWave can be used for debugging or to verify the results.
+GTKWave or [Surfer](https://app.surfer-project.org/) can be used for debugging or to verify the results.

 ## Structure